flash-language/flash-language-learning/README.md

 Practice with Flashcards: Guess the word meaning or translation, then flip the card for the answer.
 View Progress: Check the statistics dashboard to view learning progress.

+## Short Term To Do list
+Integrate charts for better data visualization.
+Integrate with an image library to render images correctly.
+Integrate with translation API.

 ## Contributing
 Contributions to FlashWords are welcome!
 Please open an issue or submit a pull request with your suggestions.